-General Educa tion Requirements Credit Hours (48)
+General Education Requirements Credit Hours (48)

 ENG 160 Composition I 4

 ENG 162 Composition II 4

 ENG 165 Speech 4

 MAT 200 Finite Mathematics

 OR

 MAT 225 Introductory Statistics 4

 BIO 102 Human Biology

 OR

 BIO 108 Anatomy and Physiology 4

 CHM 115 Basic Chemistry

 OR

-PHY 103 Earth Science 4
+РНУ 103 Earth Science 4

 HUM 204 Music Appreciation

 OR

 HUM 205 History and Appreciation of Art 4

 PHI 220 Ethics OR any unduplicated Humanities or Fine Art course 4

 SPA 222 The Hispanic-American Experience through Literature

 OR

 HUM 202 Humanities I 4

 HIS 104 Survey of U.S. History to 1865

 OR

 HIS 105 Survey of U.S. History from 1865 to Present

 OR

 PSC 103 American Government and Politics 4

 PSY 101 General Psychology 4

 PSY 202 Human Growth and Development

 OR

 PSY 210 Child Growth and Development

 OR

 SOC 101 Introduction to Sociology 4

-Required for Child Development Concentration
+Required for Child Development Concentration I

-Required fo r the Social Work degree and for the Social Work concentration in the e LAS degree program.
+Required for program. r the Social Work degree and for the Social Work concentration ir n the LAS degree

 Concentration 15 Credit Hours

 Psychology 12

 PSY 201 Writing for Psychology 4

 PSY 220 Adult Development and Aging 4

 PSY 234 Abnormal Psychology 4

-I
+1

 Spanish - not offered at this time 12

 SPA 201 Grammar and Composition for Bilingual Students 4

-SPA 202 Advanced Composition 4

 SPA 250 Hispanics American Literature/Contemporary Fiction 4

-I

 Social Work 12

 SWK 200 Introduction to Social Work 4

 SWK 305 Ethics & Values in Social Work 4

 SWK 315 Human Behavior & Social Environment I 4

-I

-Child Develop ment 12
+Child Develop oment 12

 ECE 101 Introduction to Early Childhood Education 4

 ECE 221 The Exceptional Child 4

 ECE 225 Language Acquisition & Language Arts or Young Children 4

-1 1

-Criminal Justi ce 12
+Criminal Just ice 12

-CRJ 201 Criminal Justice in the United States 4
+CRJ 201 Criminal Justice in the United States ц г 4

-CRJ 205 Corrections Systems Services 4
+CRJ 201 Corrections Systems Services 4

-CRJ 211 Juvenile Justice
+CRJ 203 Juvenile Justice

-OR
+CRJ 211 OR

+CRJ 215 Procedures in Criminal Law 4

+Commuter laf 10

-Computer Information Systems 12
+- ormation Systems 12

-CIS 114 Computer Programming with Python
+CIS 114 Computer Programming with Python OR

-OR

 CIS 130 Microcomputer Hardware Systems 4

-Any two CIS 200 level or higher courses recommended: I
+Any two CIS a 200 level or higher courses recommended:

-CIS 220 and 0 CIS 214 (CIS 114 is a prerequisite for both) 8
+CIS 220 and CIS 214 (CIS 114 is a prerequisite for both) 8

 OR

 CIS 216 and CIS 217 (CIS 130 is a prerequisite for both) 8

 OR

-Any of the fo semester) ur combinations above and CIS 300 (CIS 300 must be taken in the last 8
+Any of the for last semester ur combinations above and CIS 300 (CIS 300 must be taken in the) 8

+1 .
+1

-Interdisciplin nary 12
+Interdisciplinary 12

-- Choose any three courses
+- three courses

-- Courses bel ow ENG 160 and below MAT 160 do not count
+- Courses hel ow ENG 160 and below MAT 160 do not count

-Total Credit Hours Required 60

-Associate of Applied Science in Early Childhood Education (AAS)

-The Associate of Applied Sciences (AAS) degree in Early Childhood Education provides early childhood education theory and practice for students who intend to work as a teacher or teacher's assistant in a private or federally-funded preschool program, child-care center, home-based program, family child care homes or nursery school.
+Associate of Applied Science in Early Childhood Education (AAS) The Associate of Applied Sciences (AAS) degree in Early Childhood Education provides early childhood education theory and practice for students who intend to work as a teacher or teacher's assistant in a private or federally-funded preschool program, child-care center, home-based program, family child care homes or nursery school.
 The program may also enable a graduate to work as teacher's assistant, teacher's aide or activities supervisor in a public school.
 Students should note, however, that an AAS degree does not qualify a graduate for an Illinois Professional Educator License (PEL).
 The PEL requires a bachelor's degree from an Illinois-approved education preparation program.